Join My Metabolic Action Plan today!

 Quit being a YoYo dieter - learn real behaviour change

 This is exactly how my life felt.
-I was either eating perfectly (well, what I thought was perfect!), going to the gym 5 times a week, stepping on the scales many, many, times a day.
+I was either eating perfectly (well, what I thought was perfect!), going to the gym 5 times a week and stepping on the scales many, many, times a day.
 I was hungry, but that had to be good, right?
-Because if I was hungry I must be losing weight.
-I was desperate to get to my goal weight as fast as possible so I could go back to my old life.
+Because if I was hungry, I must be losing weight.
+I was desperate to reach my goal weight as quickly as possible so I could go back to my old life.

 The scales would be put away because I didn’t want to know that my current lifestyle could be doing me any harm or that my weight may be creeping (actually not creeping-rushing) back on.

-The reason I didn’t want to know this is because that would mean going back to my “perfect” lifestyle.
+The reason I didn’t want to know this is that it would mean going back to my “perfect” lifestyle.
 The gym, the low-fat food, the deprivation and I didn’t want to do it.

 Once I began my low-carb real food lifestyle, I experienced an immediate drop in hunger.
 The food was so delicious and filling that I actually left food on my plate.
 That was unheard of for me, especially if I was on a “diet”!

 I became hungry for information.
-I watched countless lectures on youtube, listened to podcasts and, attended conferences.
+I watched countless lectures on YouTube, listened to podcasts and, and attended conferences.
 I had to unlearn everything I thought I knew about weight loss.

 For the first time in my life, I also addressed the psychology behind my eating patterns.
-This has been the most incredible game-changer and, this is where my transformation has occurred.
+This has been the most incredible game-changer.
+This is really where my transformation occurred.

 The physical transformation has been losing 20 kg, reversing my insulin resistance and fixing my fatty liver.

 But the mental transformation has been mind-blowing.
-The shift in my thoughts around food and was it represents has been truly transformative.
+Changing my relationship with food has been the key factor

 No longer do I have a love-hate relationship with the scales.

-No longer I am either in deprivation mode or on a bender.
+No longer am I in "deprivation mode" or on "stuff-it mode"

 Does that mean I live a life where I eat whatever I want?